The Power of Fondness and Admiration

-Couples who nurture an atmosphere of fondness and admiration for each other are more likely to feel supported, understood, and loved.
-These couples also report higher levels of friendship and are better equipped to handle conflicts or challenges that come their way.
+Couples who focus on building fondness and admiration for each other tend to feel more supported, understood, and loved.
+They also say they have stronger friendships and are better at handling conflicts or challenges that pop up.

 How to Nurture Fondness and Admiration